Eyelid Lift (Blepharoplasty)

 Disclaimer: The photos above are of a real patient and show their personal experiences with our practice.
 Individual results will vary from patient to patient.

-Most patients are back to their normal routines within a few days, although complete recovery may take a few weeks.
-Swelling, bruising and mild discomfort are part of the recovery process, and can usually be alleviated with cold compresses and appropriate medication.
+After eyelid surgeries, most patients are back to their normal routines within a few days, although complete recovery may take a few weeks.
+Swelling, bruising and mild discomfort can be a part of the recovery process but nothing that can’t be alleviated with cold compresses and appropriate medication.
 Makeup should not be applied to the upper lid or lower lid suture line until two days after suture removal.
 Our esthetician will assist you with makeup application and skin care as you heal.